 To restrict a specific piece of media that you’ve uploaded, you’ll need to log in to your WordPress Dashboard, select Media, and then select Library.

-On the Edit Media page, simply check the checkbox next to Restrict access to this group and select the group you want to allow access to from the drop-down.
+On the Edit Media page, check the checkbox next to Restrict access to this group and select the group you want to allow access to from the drop-down.

 When done, click Update Media.